 Many organizations struggle to define their products.
-They have products that do a lot of different things for a lot of different people, making it hard to say what the product really is, what value it delivers and to whom.
+They have complex products that do a lot of different things for a lot of different people, making it hard to say what the product really is, what value it delivers and to whom.

 Why is this bad?
 In a word, focus.

 The more things a product does for more people, the more complex it becomes, the harder it is to use and the harder it is to deliver.
 Complex products that are burdened with features no one understands—but no one can kill—create organizational complexity, increase costs and result in baffling products that frustrate customers.

 To cut through this, my simple definition of a product is “a vehicle for delivering outcomes to some group of people.”
 With luck, these outcomes achieve value for the user as a result of a positive change.
 The customer (or user) finds value in doing things they couldn’t before or experiencing things they hadn’t experienced before.